 I was fortunate enough to leave the military with some semblance of dignity (and sanity).
 But then I needed another to better provide for my family.
 As a veteran, they told me I’d have everything I’d need to find another job in the real world.
 And, they were right.
 Multiple organizations have websites, workshops, online communities, and programs aplenty to aid vets like me.

-I was fortunate enough to leave my last job with some semblance of dignity (and sanity) but now I’m in need of another one in order to better provide for my family.
-I was told that, as a veteran, I’d have all the resources I’d need to find another job in the real world.
-And they were right.
-There are websites, workshops, counselors and programs a plenty to get you started.
-In fact, I’m getting paid to go to school.
-And that’s great.
-But, I’ll refer again to that double edged sword. if I choose not to go to school, I lose out on the money I’m given, of which a majority of I use for all my bills and expenses.
-And, while I do have those venues to lead me back into employment, it’s directed more towards the same occupations and positions that drove me to “retire” early in the first place.
-There’s a reason why enlisted military is rated as the most stressful job 5 years running, and for obvious reasons, I’m not privy to go walking that same path to burnout.
+In fact, The U.S. Veterans Affairs paid me to go to school.
+And that was great, as long as I met the requirements.
+If I failed or decided school wasn’t for me, I’d lose that pay, most of which I use for all my bills and expenses.
+And, while I did have other resources to guide me back into employment, their focus was towards the same occupations and positions that drove me to “retire” early in the first place.
+There’s a reason why the enlisted military is rated as the most stressful job 5 years running, and for obvious reasons, I’m not privy to go walking that same path to burnout.

 In the meantime, I’ve been doing what most “recruitment gurus” suggest NOT to do, and that is rapid fire copies of my resume to any and every online job posting that Linkedin and Facebook think I’m a match for.
 I’m pretty sure it’s counterproductive and there are better, more efficient ways of approaching the job market (as in the many job fairs I apply to but always chicken out of at the last minute) but perhaps when I get desperate enough (as in my bank account starts dipping to critical, poverty-inducing levels), then I might just go about it in that smarter and less stupid way.